-Our fosters will not leave their foster dog in the new adoptive home until the new owners have a leash, collar/harness that fits and dog tag for the new dog with the new owner contact information.
+Our fosters will not leave their foster dog in the new adoptive home until the new owners have a dog tag for the new dog with the new owner contact information.
+We highly recommend having harness as well.
 We also require your current pets to be spayed/neutered and up to date on vaccinations.
-If you have any questions regarding this policy, please send us an email at email@example.com.
+If you have any questions regarding this policy, please send us an email at firstname.lastname@example.org.

 I adopted a dog from BUR.
 What do I do if I am having behavior issues or I have any questions?
 Who can I contact?